Point of sale: Retail industry

-Physical configuration
+Checkout configuration

 Early stores typically kept merchandise behind a counter.
 Staff would fetch items for customers to prevent the opportunity for theft and sales would be made at the same counter.
 Self-service grocery stores such as Piggly Wiggly, beginning in 1916, allowed customers to fetch their own items and pass the point of sale enroute to the exit.

-Many stores have a number of checkout stations.
-Some stations may have an automated cashier (self-checkout).
+Modern stores have a variety of checkout configurations, but almost all stores will have their main checkout area situated close to the entrance/exits.
+Smaller stores may utilize simple counters, while big-box stores will typically use a conveyor belt system spaced out in separate "lanes" to process orders.
 Express lanes might limit the type of payment, or number or type of goods, to expedite service.
+Some department stores may also have checkouts inside of the departments to allow shoppers of that section to pay without going through the main lines.
 If each checkout station has a separate queue, customers have to guess which line will move the fastest, to minimize their wait times.
 They are often frustrated to be wrong or be stuck behind another customer who encounters a problem or who takes excessive time to check out.
 Some stores use a single, much longer but faster-moving line, that is served by multiple registers, which produces the same average wait time, but reduces the frustration and variance in wait time from person to person.
 Regardless of the configuration, checkout lines usually pass by impulse buy items to grab the attention of otherwise idle customers.

+As self-checkout technology has progressed, more retailers of all types have included self-checkout as an option, and in some cases, completely replace traditional cashier-operated checkout lines.
+Self-checkout kiosks are typically kept together in a 'corral' area adjacent to the regular registers so that shop employees can more easily monitor transactions, though they are also occasionally set up in a more typical "lane" fashion with conveyor belts for loading groceries.
+More modern implementations of self-checkout include scanning items and paying within a retailer's mobile app, or using RF technology and cameras to detect items at the door and charge the customer's account automatically.